Maverick-X9/Kaggle-Comp./prediction-interval-competitionII:house-price/readme.md

 Unlike traditional regression competitions that focus on minimizing prediction error for point estimates (e.g., RMSE), this competition requires models to output **prediction intervals** — capturing the **uncertainty** around price estimates.

-> The model that consistently produces the **narrowest valid prediction intervals** across the dataset wins.

 ---

 ## 🧠 Key Concepts